oraoto/php-stacktrace/Readme.md

 # Install

 1. [Download](https://github.com/oraoto/php-stacktrace/releases) or build `php-stacktrace`
-1. Optional: Install debuginfo for php, `sudo dnf debuginfo-install php-debuginfo`.
-Find debuginfo path, eg, `/usr/lib/debug/.dwz/php71u-7.1.9-2.ius.centos7.x86_64`

 # Build from source

-You need a nightly version of Rust to compile.
+You need a latest stable version of Rust to compile.
 With `rustup`, you can:

 ```
-rustup default nightly && rustup update
+rustup default stable && rustup update
 ```

 To clone and build this project: